Effective as of: September 18, 2023

 Security & Privacy Measures

 LunaDNA takes the security and privacy of your data very seriously.
 LunaDNA uses technical, physical, and administrative controls designed to protect member Personal Data and Shared Data from unauthorized access or disclosure and to regulate the appropriate use of this information.

-We protect data via safeguards such as data backup, audit controls, access controls, data encryption, and account creation and login verification.
-Our site and application program interfaces (APIs) use Secure Socket Layer (SSL) technology to encrypt all connections to and from our site and APIs to enhance security of electronic data transmissions.
-Additionally, we use standards and processes for securing and encrypting all stored member data.
-Each member will be in control of the selection and safety of his or her password, but LunaDNA has put measures in place to assist account security.
-Additionally, LunaDNA requires email verification at account creation and two-factor authentication for members signing into their LunaDNA account.
+We protect data via safeguards such as data backups, audit controls, access controls, data encryption, data segregation, and account creation and login verification.
+Our site and APIs use Secure Socket Layer (SSL) technology to encrypt all connections to and from our site and APIs to enhance security of electronic data transmissions.
+Luna adheres to or exceeds NIST 800 series recommendations for encryption.
+Our security compliance is audited and certified annually via SOC2.
+You can view our SOC2 certification here:

-Attention: Data Protection and Privacy
+Attention: Data Protection and Privacy Officer

 You are responsible for ensuring that your contact information (i.e., email listed on your profile page) remains up to date and valid.